jlab-hep/localdb-docs/docs/database_demonstration_install_daq_machine.md

+## Installation for the DAQ machine
+For centos7<br>
+Setup the DAQ machine environment from here.
+You should change the screen and check if you are in local DAQ machine.

 ### yum packages
+Please answer "y" in all when you should input.

-- g++ version 7.0 or higher for YARR SW installation
+- g++ version 7.0 or higher
 ```bash
 $ sudo yum install centos-release-scl
 ...